bqbbo/birthday-bot/README.md

 Automatically announcing birthdays can be difficult; remembering potentially hundreds of birthdays across multiple friend-managed servers and announcing them accordingly is not exactly easy.

 I had this same problem, asking users for birthdays, forgetting to announce them sometimes, not an ideal situation.
-The bot solves a variety of problems primarily in smaller servers where announcing a birthday is great for engagement.
+The bot solves a variety of problems, primarily in smaller servers where announcing a birthday is great for engagement.

 This is my largest NodeJS project of roughly 25 hours over 3 days, and the first Discord bot I've made using Discord.js.
 This is also my first project ever utilizing an external database (MySQL in this project).
 My future projects will be written with TypeScript.